junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/reading-intro-to-bash.md

 [Click here](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/morea/2_Intro_to_Command_Line/experience-file-creation.html) for the experiential learning exercise that puts what you’ve just learned into practice.

-[Click here](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/morea/2_Intro_to_Command_Line/experience-treasure-hunt.html) to do the final experiential learning exercise of the module, “Treasure Hunt”, before moving on to [Module 3, “”](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/modules//).
+Then, complete the final experiential learning exercise of the module, [“Treasure Hunt”](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/morea/2_Intro_to_Command_Line/experience-treasure-hunt.html), before moving on to the final reading, ["Superuser Do"](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/morea/2_Intro_to_Command_Line/reading-sudo.html).

 <br>